-In addition to the above, Health & Wellbeing Together is committed to working collaboratively with the City Board, Safer Wolverhampton Partnership and Adult and Children Safeguarding Boards, to remove duplication, ensure consistency of approach on cross cutting themes and achieve greater impact across the whole system.
+In addition to the above, Health and Wellbeing Together is committed to working collaboratively with the Safer Wolverhampton Partnership and Wolverhampton Safeguarding Together, to remove duplication, ensure consistency of approach on cross cutting themes and achieve greater impact across the whole system.

-Health & Wellbeing Together membership
+Health and Wellbeing Together membership

-In line with the Health and Social Care Act 2012 membership of Health & Wellbeing Together will consist of -
+In line with the Health and Social Care Act 2012 membership of the Health and Wellbeing Together Board will consist of:

-- at least one councillor of the local authority - the director of adult social services for the local authority, - the director of children's services for the local authority, - the director of public health for the local authority, - a representative of the Local Healthwatch organisation for the area of the local authority, - a representative of each relevant clinical commissioning group, and - such other persons, or representatives of such other persons, as the local authority thinks appropriate.
+- at least one councillor of the local authority - the director of adult social services for the local authority. - the director of children's services for the local authority, - the director of public health for the local authority, - a representative of the Local Healthwatch organisation for the area of the local authority, - a representative of each relevant clinical commissioning group (now replaced by the Integrated Care Board for place) - such other persons, or representatives of such other persons, as the local authority thinks appropriate.